rwynx/cyberfall-collection/README.md

-# Cyberfall Collection (Weapon Sounds and stuff will be added in the future.)
+# Cyberfall Collection (weapon Sounds and stuff will be added in the future)

 # What is it?
  This is the first release of Cyberfall Collection.
 It contains 3 Cyberpunk themed background and Cyberpunk OST as Main Menu & MP Lobby music.
 A couple weapon sounds will be added in the future.
+I still cant figure out how to sync them :clueless:

-# Want a preview?
+# Can't decide and want a preview?
  There's a folder in the archieve called "Previews" there you can find previews of all 3 backgrounds.

 # How do I install?